 Take gold and silver for example, which have been traded for thousands of years and are still considered valuable commodities today.
 The value of gold increases even in failing economies thanks to increasing demand as people rush to store their wealth in a safe asset.

 4. They offer opportunities in a volatile market

 The commodities market is highly volatile, with huge price fluctuations that can sometimes happen unexpectedly.
 Some might consider high volatility as a disadvantage when trading — for example, when prices drop rapidly and you’re left with an asset that isn’t valuable anymore.

 However, on Deriv, you can trade CFDs (contracts for differences) and options on commodities, which allows you to trade on price movements without owning the physical asset.
 All you have to do is speculate on an asset’s price movements — whether it’ll go up or down — and earn a payout if the market moves according to your prediction.

-This opens up plenty of exciting opportunities in the commodities market to potentially gain from significant price fluctuations.
+This opens up plenty of exciting opportunities as a commodities trader to potentially gain from significant price fluctuations.
 Plus, you’ll be able to benefit from both rising and falling prices, as long as the price moves according to your prediction.

 However, it is important to note that a balanced portfolio or a highly volatile market doesn’t guarantee profits or protection against losses.
 Just like when you trade in any other market, trading commodities comes with its own risks and the market can be significantly affected by unpredictable events.

-Options trading on Deriv Trader is unavailable for clients residing within the European Union.
+Options trading on Deriv Trader is unavailable for clients residing within the EU.